 The Best Temperature for Solar Panels

-In the wide world of photovoltaic (PV) solar panels, there are many different global products, all with unique technologies, capabilities, and specificities.
-To put a single number on it, however, it is generally believed that the ideal operating temperature for an average solar panel is around 77 degrees Fahrenheit or 25 degrees Celsius.
+In the wide world of photovoltaic (PV) solar panels, there are many different products around the globe, all with unique technologies, capabilities, and specificities.
+To put a single number on it, however, it is generally proven that the ideal operating temperature for an average solar panel is 77 degrees Fahrenheit or 25 degrees Celsius.
 As such, the manufacturer’s performance ratings of solar panels are usually tested at 77°F (25°C) or what’s called “standard test conditions.”

-To get a bit technical, solar panels are rated with specific high and low “temperature coefficients” that represent efficiency losses related to temperature changes above or below 77°F.
+To get a bit technical, solar panels are rated with “temperature coefficients” that represent efficiency losses related to temperature changes above 77°F.

 For example, let’s say your solar panel has a temperature coefficient of -0.35%.
 This means that for every degree above 77°F that temperatures increase, your solar panels will lose approximately 0.35% in power production efficiency.
-Therefore, on an 80-degree day (3 degrees above ideal temperatures) this would lead to an approximate efficiency loss of 1.05% (.35 x 3 degrees).
+Therefore, on an 80-degree day (3 degrees above ideal temperatures) solar panels would be 1.05% less efficient (.35 x 3 degrees).

 In this example, with a marginal efficiency loss of 1.05%, your solar panel would work at a power production efficiency of 98.95%.
-However, this example needs to consider that solar panels usually become much warmer than ambient temperatures while harnessing sunlight throughout the day.
+(Solar panels can become much warmer than ambient temperatures.)

 See how much you can save by going solar with Palmetto